 In December 2019, a coronavirus (COVID-19) outbreak was reported in China, and, in March 2020, the World Health Organization declared it a pandemic.
 The coronavirus has spread throughout the United States, including states in which the Company operates.
 In response, many governments, including Bermuda, the state and local governments of the States of Virginia and North Carolina, and governments in many other states in which our policyholders are located, have instituted emergency restrictions that have substantially limited the operation of non-essential businesses and the activities of individuals.
+Many states have extended the expiration date of restrictions and some states that eased restrictions subsequently re-imposed them as the spread of COVID-19 worsened.
 These restrictions could result in significant adverse effects on our policyholders and many different types of small and mid-sized businesses within the Company's client base, particularly those in the retail, hospitality and food and beverage industries, among many others.
-The ultimate effect of COVID-19 on the economy is not known nor is the ultimate length of the restrictions and any accompanying effects.
+The ultimate effect and severity of COVID-19 on the economy is not known nor is the ultimate length of the restrictions and any accompanying effects caused by it.